JCTools/JCTools/README.md

   * MPSC - Multi Producer Single Consumer (Lock less, bounded and unbounded)
   * SPMC - Single Producer Multi Consumer (Lock less, bounded)
   * MPMC - Multi Producer Multi Consumer (Lock less, bounded)

+- SPSC/MPSC linked array queues offer a balance between performance, allocation and footprint

 - An expanded queue interface (MessagePassingQueue):
   * relaxedOffer/Peek/Poll: trade off conflated guarantee on full/empty queue state with improved performance.
   * drain/fill: batch read and write methods for increased throughput and reduced contention

 There's more to come and contributions/suggestions are most welcome.
+JCTools has enjoyed support from the community and contributions in the form of issues/tests/documentation/code have helped it grow.
 JCTools offers excellent performance at a reasonable price (FREE! under the Apache 2.0 License).
-It's stable and in use by such distiguished frameworks as Netty, RxJava and others.
+It's stable and in use by such distinguished frameworks as Netty, RxJava and others.
 JCTools is also used by commercial products to great result.

 Get it NOW!
 ==========